 The AODocs storage accounts do not use AODocs licenses, no matter how many storage accounts are configured in your AODocs libraries configuration.

 - AODocs storage account should be considered as a technical account.

 - In Google Drive, moving files, folders, or modifying file permissions directly from the AODocs storage account can disrupt AODocs processes and result in malfunctions.

-- Under no circumstance a storage account name or email address should be changed.
+- Under no circumstance should you change a storage account name or email address.